TBNV999/Animenfo-Schedule/README.md

  - The playing song
  - Coming up songs (Information of  the latest 5 songs they will be played)

- If you want to know what kind of information in detail, You should check output-example.txt in this repository.
+ If you want to know what kind of information can you fetch in detail, You should check output-example.txt in this repository.